Who are the Aboriginal and Torres Strait Islander people of Australia?

 How do we achieve change in the communities?

 We strongly believe that a community-led development model is the most effective way of achieving long-term, sustainable change.
 We also bring our expertise from international development and tailor it to the needs of each Indigenous community with whom we partner.

 This allows us to ensure communities are supported to achieve their own development goals, can build on their own strengths and actively create meaningful solutions to their own challenges.
 As a part of our pledge to helping the world’s most vulnerable children, we are committed to listening to the voices of Aboriginal and Torres Strait Islanders.

 This is because listening well goes to the core of our approach – building trust and strong relationships – that form the foundation for achieving positive outcomes and lasting change.

-For more information, see the Executive Summary of the Prime Minister's Closing the Gap report here.
+For a summary, see the Prime Minister's Closing the Gap reports here.

 Find out more about our work.